Relative critical loci and quiver moduli: A Lemma on commutators

 \begin{definition}[Keller~\cite{Keller}] Let $\cat{A}$ be a smooth dg-category together with a class $c:k[n-1]\to\cat{HH}(\cat{A})$.
 Denote by $\mathcal G_{n+1}(\cat{A},c)$ the dg-category obtained by deforming $\mathcal{G}_{n+1}(\cat{A})$ with (the extension by the Leibniz rule of) $c[1]:\cat{A}^\vee[n]\to\cat{A}[1]$.
 In other words, $\mathcal{G}_{n+1}(\cat{A},c)$ is given as the homotopy pushout

 \end{definition}

 \begin{corollary} Let $\cat{A}$ be a smooth dg-category together with a class $c:k[n-1]\to\cat{HH}(\cat{A})$.
 Then every negative cyclic lift of $c$ induces an $(n+1)$-Calabi--Yau structure on $\mathcal G_{n+1}(\cat{A},c)$. \end{corollary} \begin{proof} On the one hand, it follows from Proposition~\ref{proposition: leftCY} that every negative cyclic lift of $c$ provide a $n$-Calabi--Yau structure on $T_{\cat{A}}(c)$.
 On the other hand, $0$ trivially lifts, therefore $T_{\cat{A}}(0)$ has a canonical $n$-Calabi--Yau structure.
-As a consequence, we obtained an $(n+1)$-Calabi--Yau structure on their homotpy push-out. \end{proof} \begin{remark} This corollary is a generalization, for smooth dg-categories, of a result of Yeung for finite cellular dg-categories (see \cite[Theorem 3.17]{Ye0}). \end{remark}
+As a consequence, we obtained an $(n+1)$-Calabi--Yau structure on their homotopy push-out. \end{proof} \begin{remark} This corollary is a generalization, for smooth dg-categories, of a result of Yeung for finite cellular dg-categories (see \cite[Theorem 3.17]{Ye0}).
+Added in proof: in a new and completely revised version of \cite{Ye0}, Yeung was also able to get rid of the cellular hypothesis. \end{remark}